 ASK YOUR PROFESSOR FOR ADVICE This is an easy one.
 The cues may come in the shape of a study guide, points made in class, or definitions or phrases they want you to be familiar with.

-Your cheat sheet for organizing a quick study session is this list of suggestions.
-Your goal is to retain as much of the knowledge as you can by focusing on the important themes rather than trying to memorize everything.
+Your cheat sheet for organizing a quick study session is this list of “hints.”
+You won’t strive to memorize everything; instead, you’ll focus on the key ideas and take in as much of it as you can.

 SKIM THE TEXT ACCURATELY So many college students put off reading tasks, and by the time a test comes around, they have not finished the whole thing.

 Although some chapters can be very time-consuming, they might contain very vital information.

 You won’t have enough time to read the text word by word, so try this strategy instead:

 Read a paragraph’s first two sentences.
 Read a paragraph’s last two sentences.
 Note any bold text or significant keywords.
 Make a brief summary, then move on to the next.
 Even if you don’t have time to write down the brief summary because you REALLY procrastinated, you’ll at least have a general understanding of what was discussed in the reading.

 RENEW, RENEW, RENEW Write down any pertinent information and then read it aloud to yourself at least seven times if you know that definitions or important terms will be on your test.

 Do you have any additional time?
 Instead, rephrase what you wrote.
 You’ll be more likely to remember the knowledge for a longer amount of time and should comprehend it better.

 USE IMAGES If you learn best visually, try making a simple timeline or chart to help you arrange the information that will be tested on.